openstack-archive/openstack-chef-repo/README.md

 This repository contains examples of the roles, environments and other supporting files for deploying an OpenStack **Havana** reference architecture using Chef.
 This currently includes all OpenStack core projects: Compute, Dashboard, Identity, Image, Network, Object Storage, Block Storage, Telemetry and Orchestration.

-Development of the latest Stable release will continue on the `master` branch and releases tagged with `8.0.X`.
-Once development starts against OpenStack `master` or `icehouse`, this branch will move to `stable/havana` and the appropriate branches will continue development.
+This is the Chef repository for supporting the 'Havana' release, the cookbooks are versioned with '8.x'.
+The 'master' branch is currently focused on the 'Icehouse' release.

 The documentation has been moved to the https://github.com/mattray/chef-docs repository for merging to https://github.com/opscode/chef-docs and eventual release to https://docs.opscode.com.
 Instructions for building the docs are included in the repository.
 There is additional documentation on the [OpenStack wiki](https://wiki.openstack.org/wiki/Chef/GettingStarted).

 # Usage #

 This repository uses Berkshelf (https://berkshelf.com) to manage downloading all of the proper cookbook versions, whether from Git or from the Opscode Community site (https://community.opscode.com).
 The preference is to eventually upstream all cookbook dependencies to the Opscode Community site.
 The [Berksfile](Berksfile) lists the current dependencies.
 Note that berks will resolve version requirements and dependencies on first run and store these in Berksfile.lock.
 If new cookbooks become available you can run `berks update` to update the references in Berksfile.lock.
-Berksfile.lock will be included in stable branches to provide a known good set of dependencies.
-Berksfile.lock will not be included in development branches to encourage development against the latest cookbooks.
+The `Berksfile.lock` is included in stable branches to provide a known good set of dependencies.

 There is a Spiceweasel (http://bit.ly/spcwsl) [infrastructure.yml](infrastructure.yml) manifest documenting all the roles and environments required to deploy OpenStack.